Cablefish1/RPGodotRessources/README.md

 This neat tutorial by Makertech takes you through the process of making an ActionRPG from scratch.

+**[Inventory System from Scratch](https://www.youtube.com/watch?v=V79YabQZC1s)** - Godot 4.0 tutorial by DevLogLogan.

+This is a fast paced tutorial.
+Not for the absolute beginner but whomever can follow along will have an working inventory system with lots of functionality fast.

+**[3D Day Night Cycle](https://www.youtube.com/watch?v=1Ibr3ENAOrE)** - Godot 4 tutorial by Robin Lamb.

+A real quick tutorial on how to make a day night cycle.

 **[Create an RPG in Godot](https://gamedevacademy.org/rpg-godot-tutorial/)** - Written Tutorial for Godot 3.X by GameDevAcademy

 A very basic tutorial for making a simple action RPG in Godot.
 It's text and not video-based however it doesn't really explain a lot.
 The best thing i can say about it is that you'll have a working RPG prototype really fast if you're following this one.